 Weekend at Clark’s Elioak Farm

 Recently reopened for the season, this farm offers a cow train, pony rides and a chance to pet farm animals.
 Plus, there are the Enchanted Forest attractions, which features larger-than-life features of classic fairytales.
 For instance, there’s the Cinderella pumpkin coach, Mother Goose, Papa Bear and the Old Woman’s Shoe, to name a few.
-On Mother’s Day, mothers and grandmothers accompanied by a child will enjoy free hayrides.
 Don’t forget to wish a happy Mother’s Day to all the new animal moms on the farm!